We are now accepting applications for our seasonal staff for 2017. Click here for details!

 Dave Harvey, founder of New York City Barn Dance, will call the afternoon dance, offering simple but effective instruction.
 Harvey will be accompanied by a live band, the Backyard Boys.
 “Dave is an amazing teacher.
 He has a way of getting everyone out there having fun,” noted Eric Nelsen, a historical interpreter at the park and the Kearney House.
 “You really get a chance to touch a part of America’s past when you give this a try, especially in a setting like this,” Nelsen said.

 The program will be held rain or shine at the Alpine Pavilion at the north end of Alpine Picnic Area and Boat Basin.
 The area is accessible to cars and cyclists from the park’s Alpine entrance at Alpine Approach Road, off U.S. Route 9W about half a mile north of Closter Dock Road, or to cars only from the Palisades Interstate Parkway at Exit 2.
 (Click here for detailed directions.)
+There will be a $5 parking fee in effect.
 For additional information about the program, or visitors can call 201-768-1360.